ECMSim: A high-performance interactive web application for real-time spatiotemporal simulation of cardiac ECM signaling and diffusion: RESULTS

 \subsection{Spatiotemporal pattern formation and diffusion dynamics}

 The platform's spatial modeling capabilities enable investigation of emergent tissue-level phenomena through the simulation of diffusion-driven pattern formation.
-Figure~\ref{Figure 4} demonstrates three representative simulation scenarios illustrate the platform's ability to model spatially heterogeneous responses to localized stimuli.
+Fig.~\ref{Figure 4} demonstrates three representative simulation scenarios illustrate the platform's ability to model spatially heterogeneous responses to localized stimuli.
 Case 01 represents the baseline condition with uniform zero input concentrations across all cells, resulting in spatially homogeneous concentrations dominated by stochastic fluctuations around the initial random values.
 The temporal evolution from iteration 0 to 500 shows gradual equilibration toward steady-state values with minimal spatial organization.

 Case 02 demonstrates the response to localized TGF-$\beta$ stimulation applied in an X-shaped pattern through the brush selection interface.
 The TGF-$\beta$ input concentration of 1.0 in the selected region triggers robust intracellular signaling cascades that drive procollagen I (proCI) synthesis in the stimulated cells.
+During the early transient phase (e.g., iteration 100), the stimulated X region may display lower proCI concentration than the surrounding unstimulated cells because the intracellular signaling cascades are actively transitioning from the randomized initial state through receptor activation and kinase processing before ECM production increases; this lag reflects the time required for signals to propagate through the multi-step pathway hierarchy.
+At later time points (iterations 300--500), the stimulated region shows markedly higher concentrations as the signaling cascades have fully propagated to ECM production outputs.
 The temporal evolution reveals the gradual emergence of spatial patterns that reflect both the initial stimulation geometry and the subsequent diffusion of feedback molecules to neighboring unstimulated cells.
-By iteration 500, the spatial pattern exhibits clear concentration gradients extending from the initially stimulated regions, demonstrating the platform's ability to capture both direct cellular responses and indirect paracrine effects.
+By iteration 500, the spatial pattern exhibits clear concentration gradients extending from the initially stimulated regions.
+With continuous brush-applied stimulation, the system reaches a spatially heterogeneous steady state that maintains these gradients due to the persistent localized source; without sustained stimulation, the system would eventually approach a uniform steady state as diffusion equilibrates the concentration field, though this requires simulation times longer than the diffusion timescale across the full grid.

 Case 03 illustrates the synergistic effects of combinatorial cytokine stimulation, where TGF-$\beta$, AngII, IL6, IL1, TNF-$\alpha$, and NE are simultaneously applied with input concentration of 1.0 in the selected X-shaped region.
 The multi-factor stimulation produces markedly enhanced proCI accumulation compared to TGF-$\beta$ alone, reflecting the cooperative interactions between different signaling pathways implemented in the network architecture.
 The spatial patterns exhibit both increased magnitude and extended spatial range, demonstrating how pathway crosstalk can amplify local stimuli into tissue-wide responses.
 The temporal progression shows accelerated kinetics and higher steady-state concentrations, illustrating the platform's capability to model complex combinatorial effects that are difficult to predict from individual pathway studies.